Ad Blocker Detected

 Carbon dioxide binding occurs through an amide linkage.
-The terminal amino group of each globulin chain can be attached to one molecule of carbon dioxide (in the form of bicarbonate ion) and carbon dioxide bound HB is called as carbaminohemoglobin.
+The terminal amino group of each globulin chain can be attached to one molecule of carbon dioxide (in the form of bicarbonate ion) and carbon dioxide bound HB is called carbaminohemoglobin.
 Carbon monoxide is a potent competitor of oxygen binding to the hemoglobin.

 Analog of oxygen, carbon monoxide binds to the hemoglobin in a similar way to the oxygen.
-Carbon monoxide binds to the iron atom in heme prosthetic group with 200 times more affinity than that of oxygen and is not readily released from hemoglobin as easy as oxygen is released.
+Carbon monoxide binds to the iron atom in the heme prosthetic group with 200 times more affinity than that of oxygen and is not readily released from hemoglobin as easy as oxygen is released.
 The carbon monoxide bound hemoglobin is called as carboxyhemoglobin.

 Diseases Associated With Hemoglobin

 Structure and function of hemoglobin are determined by the amino acids present in the globulin proteins which are encoded by different genetic codons present in their respective genes in the chromosome.
-Thus, any defect in the gene may lead to the formation of defective globulin production and ultimately there will be the defective hemoglobin formation.
+Thus, any defect in the gene may lead to the formation of defective globulin production and ultimately there will be defective hemoglobin formation.
 There are many types of abnormalities resulting from the defective formation of hemoglobin.

 Sickle Cell Anemia

 Sickle cell anemia occurs when there is a defective production of β globulin.
-This is a genetic disease in which β-globulin is defective in which valine residue at the position 6 is replaced by the glutamic acid.
+This is a genetic disease in which β-globulin is defective in which valine residue at position 6 is replaced by glutamic acid.
 Thus, defective beta globulin protein leads to the defective assembly of subunits and thus assembled hemoglobin molecules are aggregated to form fiber-like insoluble products that distort the normal shape of RBCs causing rupture of RBCs to release hemoglobin in the blood.
-However, people with Sickle Cell Anemia are resistant to malaria because once malarial parasite invades RBCs they eventually die upon rupture of RBCs.
+However, people with Sickle Cell Anemia are resistant to malaria because once the malarial parasite invades RBCs they eventually die upon rupture of RBCs.

 This is another type of abnormality related defect in hemoglobin.
 This is also a genetic defect in which the biosynthesis of beta globulin is absent or defective and, therefore, there will be no sufficient beta globulin to form a quaternary structure of hemoglobin.
-The gene HBB is involved in the synthesis of beta chain and is defective one unable to produce functional β globulin.
+The gene HBB is involved in the synthesis of the beta chain and is defective one unable to produce functional β globulin.